 • Lorazapam (such as Ativan)

-These types of drugs are known to create a sense of calm to the individual making them seem relaxed.
-This feeling can quickly become addictive and there are common signs of Benzodiazepine addiction to look out for.
+These types of drugs are known to create a sense of calm to the individual making them seem relaxed and this feeling can quickly become addictive.

 Prescription opioids – These are typically the most commonly misused prescription drugs.
 They have very strong painkilling properties.
 The aim of these types of drugs is to numb pain but they also can create a sense of euphoria.
 Opioids have an addictive nature and by creating this relaxing feeling can become addictive quickly.

 Opioids may be prescribed if someone is experiencing moderate pain from a chronic condition, injury or surgery.
-With reports across the world highlighting the increase of opioid addiction from prescription medication there are questions whether there is a growing opioid epidemic in the UK.
+With reports across the world highlighting the increase of opioid addiction from prescription medication.

 Some types of opioids include: